maxsuel13/Amazing-Marvin-MCP/README.md

 ## 🎯 What is this?

-The **Amazing Marvin MCP** bridges your [Amazing Marvin](https://amazingmarvin.com/) productivity system with AI assistants like Claude, Cursor, and others.
-Instead of manually copying your tasks and projects into chat, your AI can directly access and understand your productivity data.
+This connects your [Amazing Marvin](https://amazingmarvin.com/) productivity system with AI assistants like Claude, Cursor, and others.
+Instead of manually copying your tasks and projects into chat, your AI assistant can see and help with your actual Amazing Marvin data.

-### 💭 Why?
-Because I love using Amazing Marvin and want it to play nice with my other tools 😊

 ### ✨ Key Benefits

-- 🔄 **Real-time sync** - Your AI always sees your current tasks, projects, and categories
+- 🔄 **Stay in sync** - Your AI assistant always sees your current tasks, projects, and goals
-- 🧠 **Smart context** - AI understands your productivity patterns and priorities
+- 📋 **Smart help** - Get personalized advice based on your actual workload and priorities
-- ⚡ **Instant access** - No more copy-pasting task lists or project details
+- ⚡ **Save time** - No more copy-pasting task lists or explaining your projects
-- 🎯 **Focused assistance** - Get help with specific projects or overdue items
+- 🎯 **Better focus** - AI helps you identify what's most important right now
-- 🛡️ **Secure** - Your data stays between Amazing Marvin and your AI client
+- 🔒 **Private** - Your data stays between Amazing Marvin and your AI assistant

 ## ⚡ Quick Start (2 minutes)